JoshMarino/portfolio/_projects/2014-09-MSR-Hackathon.md

 ---

 ## Overview
 During the MSR hack-a-thon before starting Fall Quarter 2014, our class was introduced to ROS, Linux, and Python.
-As an introdution to ROS, we were divided into 4 teams and worked on a project to aim a USB Rocket Launcher at a red ball.
+As an introduction to ROS, we were divided into 4 teams and worked on a project to aim a USB Rocket Launcher at a red ball.

 ### Introduction to ROS Subscriber/Publisher
 Before getting started on the rocket launcher, we did a simple subscriber/publisher tutorial.
 This was then modified with a launch file to open and view a USB web camera stream with the package usb_cam.